NelsonAlemanMoreno/ConceptArt/README.md

 ### A4 : Hard Surface
 take a subject matter object(Weapon) and theme(Solar punk) to create hard surface design.
 The object must under go an interive concept process to narrow down the best design.
+1. files A4.HardSurface.silo
+2. A4.HardSurface.lineArt
+3. A4.HardSurface.flatValue
+4. A4.HardSurface.render
-There are four files A4.HardSurface.silo - A4.HardSurface.lineArt - A4.HardSurface.flatValue - A4.HardSurface.render which show how 12 inital designs are narrowed to 6 then 3 and to 1 final design
+which show how 12 inital designs are narrowed to 6 then 3 and to 1 final design

 ### A5: Material Studies
 Generate many different materials on different shapes using any techniques for approaching the surface. each file display one shape with different materials